Given these definitions,

 is a better conversion sequence than the standard conversion sequence

-from the return type of F2 to the destination type
+from the result of F2 to the destination type

 A();